MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

   </tr>
 </table>

 Syllables in the language are maximally (C)(C)V(C).
-Word stress is generally on the last syllable of a word, though there are a small number of inflectional suffixes that do not shift the stress of the word, which stays on the penultimate syllable.
+Word stress is generally on the last syllable of a word, though there is a set of inflectional suffixes that do not shift the stress of the word, which stays on the penultimate syllable.

 There is limited sibilant harmony present throughout the language.
 If multiple sibilants occur root-internally, they have the same place of articulation (either all alveolar /s/ or all post-alveolar /ʃ/, /tʃ/, or /dʒ/), and /s/ in prefixes assimilates to /ʃ/ before a root containing any post-alveolars.